Xetnus/osm-finder/README.md

 ```
 You can confirm your database was set up correctly by running `\dt`.
 You should see four tables: `closed_shapes`, `linestrings`, `points`, and `spatial_ref_sys`.

-4. Download this project repository.
+5. Download this project repository.
         `git clone git@github.com:Xetnus/osm-finder.git`

+6. Install paper.js: `npm install paper`

-4. Install python3 if not already installed and run `python3 -m http.server` in project directory.
+7. Install python3 if not already installed and run `python3 -m http.server` in project directory.
 Copy the URL that the command outputs and paste it into a web browser window.

 ## Usage
 Buttons: